harsha-simhadri/big-ann-benchmarks/neurips23/streaming/README.md

 ## Available Runbooks

-Now that the number of runbooks has started to increase significantly, here we list the available runbooks with a brief description of each.
+Now that the number of runbooks has started to increase significantly, here we list the available runbooks (found in the `runbooks` folder within this directory) with a brief description of each.

 1. `simple_runbook.yaml`: A runbook executing a short sequences of insertions, searches, and deletions to aid with debugging and testing.
 2. `simple_replace_runbook.yaml`: A runbook executing a short sequence of inserts, searches, and replaces to aid with debugging and testing.